 Dan has represented clients in diverse technologies, including automotive parts, chemical processes, computer hardware and software, explosives, farm equipment, food products, metallurgical coatings, office equipment, pharmaceuticals and sporting goods.
 A large portion of his practice is devoted to representing generic pharmaceutical firms in Hatch-Waxman litigation.

-Between college and law school, Dan had his first experience with legal matters as a Coast Guard office enforcing antipollution laws.
-Since being admitted to the bar, he has appeared in federal courts in California, Delaware, Florida, Illinois, Louisiana, Massachusetts, Missouri, New Jersey, New York, Ohio, Tennessee, Wisconsin, and the District of Columbia.
+Between college and law school, Dan served as a Coast Guard officer enforcing antipollution laws.
+Since being admitted to the bar, he has appeared in federal courts in California, Delaware, Florida, Illinois, Louisiana, Massachusetts, Missouri, New Jersey, New York, Ohio, Tennessee, Wisconsin and Washington, D.C.

-Dan loves to travel with his wife, who is a professor of French literature and history, and so they go to France every few years.
-Other recent trips include Africa, Alaska, and the Galapagos Islands.
+Dan loves to travel with his wife, who is a professor of French literature and history.
+The pair travels to France every few years.
+Their other recent trips include Africa, Alaska and the Galapagos Islands.

 Harvard Law School, J.D., cum laude, 1976

 U.S. District Court for the Northern District of Illinois (Trial Bar), 1987; U.S. Patent and Trademark Office, 1978

 American Bar Association, Member

 Chicago Bar Association, Member

 Federal Circuit Bar Association, Member